KaiNorberg/PatchworkOS/README.md

 ## Philosophy

-There are a few concepts that form the core of PatchworkOS, "everything is a file", asynchronous I/O and capability based security.
+There are a few concepts that form the core of PatchworkOS, "everything is a file", asynchronous I/O, capability based security and others.

 ### Everything is a File